SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-sharepoint-search-for-developers.md

 ## Search REST service for remote execution of queries from client applications
 <a name="SP15Searchnew_support"> </a>

-SharePoint Server 2013 includes a Representational State Transfer (REST) service that enables you to remotely execute queries against the SharePoint 2013 Search service from client applications by using any technology that supports REST web requests.
+SharePoint includes a Representational State Transfer (REST) service that enables you to remotely execute queries against the SharePoint Search service from client applications by using any technology that supports REST web requests.
 The Search REST service exposes two endpoints, **query** and **suggest**, and will support both **GET** and **POST** operations.
 Results are returned in either XML or JSON format.